The Picture Plane and The Ground Plane

 (swipe the image back and forward to view)

 The PICTURE PLANE is the flat two-dimensional surface on which we draw or project an image in perspective.

 In the illustration above, it is a simple task to draw the two rectangles if they are parallel to the picture plane.

 The GROUND PLANE is at 90 degrees to the picture plane.

 In our illustration, the ground plane is the grey surface on which the shapes appear to be standing.
 It is emphasized by the shadows which are cast upon it.
 It starts at the bottom of the picture plane and stretches back to the horizon.

 The difficulty in drawing our two rectangles arises when you need to illustrate them at an angle to the picture plane.
 This is where the rules of perspective drawing come into play.

-Mouse-over the image to see how the perspective changes when the rectangles are viewed at an angle.
+Swipe across the image to see how the perspective changes when we switch focus from the picture plane to the ground plane.

 Our following pages outline some of the important principles of perspective drawing.